plmday/Kiwi/README.md

 ###2.7.
 Kiwi Indented Text Block

 ```
+>
-> This text is indented.
+This text is indented.
+>
 ```

 ###2.8.
 Kiwi Text

 The markup syntax for font faces all use *linear* symbols.
-These symbols should as much as possible suggest the look the surrounded text will get after formatting.
+These symbols should as much as possible suggest the look the surrounded text will be after being formatted.

 ####2.8.1.
 Kiwi Bold Text